IndianaGeorge/react-state-events/README.md

 ## Using the LocalStateEvents class
 **Advantages**
 - Can be subscribed/published to
+- Can get the current value through `getCurrent`
 - Can handle exceptions in the callback
 - High performance
 - Multiple instances do not clash